-We financed our operations primarily through our available cash in hand as well as cash generated from our operating, financing and investing activities.
-As of December 31, 2014, 2015 and 2016, we had RMB181.5 million, RMB49.0 million and RMB38.9 million (US\$5.6 million), respectively, in cash and cash equivalents.
+We fund our operations primarily through our available cash in hand as well as cash generated from our operating, financing and investing activities.
+As of December 31, 2015, 2016 and 2017, we had RMB49.0 million, RMB38.9 million and RMB142.6 million (US\$21.9 million), respectively, in cash and cash equivalents.
+The increase in cash and cash equivalents from 2016 to 2017 was primarily because we received US\$25.0 million settlement payment from one of our investee in 2017.
 The decrease in cash and cash equivalents from 2015 to 2016 was primarily due to cash outflows to operating activities for product development and sales and marketing, offset by net proceeds from the a loan provided by a financial services company, a bank loan provided by Bank of Shanghai, loans from related parties and fund-raising on Inner Mongolia Culture Assets and Equity Exchange.
-The decrease in cash and cash equivalents from 2014 to 2015 was primarily due to cash outflows to finance capital investment in a joint venture and operating activities for product development and sales and marketing, offset by net proceeds from the issuance and sale of the Convertible Notes to Splendid Days and the entrusted loan provided by a third party in December 2015.

-We have an accumulated deficit of approximately RMB2,897.8 million (US\$417.4 million) and total current liabilities exceeded total assets by approximately RMB222.9 million (US\$32.1 million) as of December 31, 2016.
-We also had a net loss of approximately RMB667.1 million (US\$96.1 million) for the year ended December 31, 2016, and have not generated significant revenues or positive cash flows from operations since 2009.
+We have an accumulated deficit of approximately RMB3,016.0 million (US\$463.5 million) and total current liabilities exceeded total assets by approximately RMB496.3 million (US\$76.3 million) as of December 31, 2017.
+We also had a net loss of approximately RMB 112.1 million (US\$17.2 million) for the year ended December 31, 2017, and have not generated significant revenues or positive cash flows from operations since 2009.
 We expect to continue to incur product development and sales and marketing expenses for licensed and proprietary new games in order to achieve revenue growth.
 To meet our capital needs, we have engaged and are considering multiple alternatives, including but not limited to debt financings, other financing transactions, launch new games and cost control, as discussed below.
 We may continue to incur losses, negative cash flows from operating activities and net current liabilities in the future.
 If we are not able to return to profitability or raise sufficient capital to cover our capital needs, we may not continue as a going concern.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-We may continue to incur losses, negative cash flows from operating activities and net current liabilities in the future.
-If we are not able to return to profitability or raise sufficient capital needs, we may not continue as a going concern."
+If we are not able to return to profitability or raise sufficient capital to cover our capital needs, we may not continue as a going concern."